 The center has a long history of providing graduate education and professional education programs to Fortune 500 firms, federal labs and government agencies, plus niche programs for smaller ventures.
 These partnerships have allowed Stevens to impact the careers of working professionals.
 Additionally, we continue to learn as to how we can best serve the technical workforce.
 This has become evident in how we structure our programs to meet the varied schedules of professionals with on-campus programs in the evening or weekend, on-site at your location, at the Stevens campus in Washington, DC, and through online programs to accommodate the student across the Hudson River and world-wide.

-Paul Easterling, Assistant Dean
+Paul Easterling, Assistant Provost for Graduate Studies

 Paul Easterling is responsible for the operations and execution of the university's off-campus, part-time and online graduate programs for working professionals.
 He builds and maintains strong corporate and government relations related to graduate education, training and professional development.
 Paul works with faculty and university administrators to offer programs in engineering, technology and business, as well as specialized programs in fields that are in high-demand.
 He also works with corporate and government partners to determine lifelong learning needs for their employees so they may maintain a highly effective workforce.